KeyvanArj/cryptography-in-use/encoding/data-structure-encoding/README.md

 Protocol developers define data structures in ASN.1 modules, which are generally a section of a broader standards document written in the ASN.1 language.
 The advantage is that the ASN.1 description of the data encoding is independent of a particular computer or programming language.
 Because ASN.1 is both human-readable and machine-readable, an ASN.1 compiler can compile modules into libraries of code, codecs, that decode or encode the data structures.
 Some ASN.1 compilers can produce code to encode or decode several encodings.

+Remember that the goal of ASN.1 encoding is to represent a data structure as an array of bytes, which can be stored, transmitted or converted to text-based encodings such as Base64, e.g. in PEM format.

 [X.690](https://en.wikipedia.org/wiki/X.690) is an ITU-T standard specifying several ASN.1 encoding formats:

 - Basic Encoding Rules (BER)